Cassation

 A further clarification concerns the fact that the request for tap water had been made with the commitment to pay the price of the single jug.
 Furthermore, the Justice of the Peace had erred in not considering as "bizarre" the prohibition placed by the establishment on its customers to drink water from the tap during meals.
 A contractual prohibition, in his opinion - in any case null and void because contrary to the law, as well as counterproductive "for the interests of the hotel structure in view of the negative publicity that inevitably derives from it".

-But even the Supreme Court did not agree with the defence's argument, which also contested the hotel's failure to prove that the tap water was not potable.
-For the judges, various elements weighed in, first and foremost, the absence of a contract between the parties, in which the hotel declared its willingness to provide customers with tap water.
-A commitment that 'would have entailed for the hotel the implementation of self-control procedures, nor was the outcome of a possiblemicrobiological examination of the host's water indicated'.
+For the judges, various elements weighed heavily, first and foremost, the absence of a contract between the parties, in which the establishment declared itself willing to provide customers with tap water.
+A commitment that 'would have entailed for the hotel the implementation of self-control procedures, nor was the outcome of a possible microbiological examination of the host's water indicated'.

 The absence of a law

-In the judges' opinion, then, there is no rule of law requiring water to be supplied from the public water mains to hotel guests in the course of catering activities.
+In the judges' opinion, then, there is no rule of law requiring the supply of water from the public water mains to hotel guests in the course of catering activities.
 Therefore, the thesis, affirmed in the appeal, of the free choice that the customer could make, simply telling the waiter that he refuses to have sealed bottled water at the table, even at the cost of providing it himself, does not pass.
-No asset damage therefore, because "non-asset damage is compensable only in the event of a non-minimal violation of a right ofconstitutional rank and, when such damage is determined by the violation of inviolable personal rights, it constitutes in any case a consequential damage, which must be attached and proven".
-Thus, the salty bill is not sufficient to prove stress.

 Copyright reserved ©